- Average Cost to Build a House

 How to Build a House on a Hill

-Summary: A walkout basement foundation or a raised concrete slab foundation is best when building a new home on a hill or steep slope.
+Summary: Build a walkout basement foundation or a raised concrete slab foundation when building a new home on a hill or a steep slope to avoid water problems.

 We have a piece of land with about a 9 foot difference in height between the proposed left and right corners of our future house.
 What are your suggestions on the best way to minimize cost on building a concrete slab foundation?
 RB